 5 Sessions

-Tackling subjects like body confidence, self-esteem, anxiety, handling strong emotions and belonging, this course will help equip you to support your child in developing resilience and a positive mindset.
+Tackling subjects like body confidence, self-esteem, anxiety, handling strong emotions and belonging, this course will help equip parents and carers to support their child in developing resilience and a positive mindset.
+It also gives time out to support parental wellbeing!

 Other courses & events